Report: Kushner family firm pays $1.1B for 6,000 apartments

 NEW YORK — The real estate firm run by White House adviser Jared Kushner’s family has pulled off its biggest deal in more than a decade.

-The Wall Street Journal reported Friday that Kushner Cos. paid $1.1 billion for a portfolio of about 6,000 apartments in Maryland and Virginia that had been owned by Lone Star Funds.
+Kushner Cos. paid $1.1 billion for a portfolio of about 6,000 apartments in Maryland and Virginia that had been owned by Lone Star Funds, according to a story published Friday by The Wall Street Journal.

-The debt taken on in that purchase strained Kushner Cos.’ finances until last year when it sold the building to Brookfield Asset Management.
+The debt taken on in that the 2007 deal strained Kushner Cos.’ finances until last year when it sold the building to Brookfield Asset Management.
+The 41-story tower located at 666 Fifth Ave. still serves as Kushner Cos. headquarters as part of a 99-year lease with Brookfield.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.